HASfit’s TDEE and macro calculator is designed to help you take the guess work out of your diet.

 Total Daily Energy Expenditure (TDEE): A measure of how many calories you burn per day including your daily activity.
 It is also considered your maintenance calories to stay the same weight.

-Suggested Daily Calories: This is your new daily calorie goal.
-It is your TDEE adjusted for your goal.
+Rest Calories: This is your new daily calorie goal.
+It is your TDEE adjusted for your goal and activity level.
 If you’ve chosen a weight loss goal, then this number will reflect your calorie deficit.
 If you’ve chosen a weight gain goal, then this number will reflect your calorie surplus.

 Fat, Carbohydrates, & Protein: These are your daily goals for each macronutrient in grams.
 Try to get as close as possible to each of these as possible.
 If you consistently have trouble reaching one or more, then try editing your Macro Preferences to a choice that better fits your dietary preferences.